 Listed as one of the best, the University of Guelph offers horticulture, crop science, and animal science majors.
 On the other hand, the University of Fraser Valley offers hands-on experience at the Chilliwack Agricultural Center.

 Likewise, international enrollees can study agriculture in Canada at a discounted price, thanks to its long list of scholarships.
 Depending on the program, you may get tuition discounts, accommodations, stipends, etc. You can access the list of agricultural scholarships for foreigners here.

 Find Out: How to Study in Canada for Free

 - Reasons: Wide array of world-class institutions offering agricultural degrees, modern and internationalized programs, international scholarships

 Singapore is a popular country amongst students who wish to take agriculture.
 For one, several top-ranked institutions offer agricultural courses, such as the National University of Singapore (NUS) and Nanyang Technological University (NTU).

-At NUS, students can research in a field called Urban Farming.
+At NUS, students can research a field called Urban Farming.
 This program focuses on the future of farming, including microbiome solutions for a green environment.
 At NTU, students may focus on the agriculture of other regions, thanks to the university’s Center for African Studies.